Understanding Haemoglobin SC Disease: Causes, Symptoms, and Treatment Options

 They are quite similar to the treatment for SS anaemia and often depend on how severe the symptoms are.

-Check out this video where we explore current options for a cure in Sickle Cell Diseases.
+Check out this video, where we explore some options for a cure for Sickle Cell Disease.

 In summary, here is a list of the treatments a person with SC disease may need:

 The following reasons may mean a person needs to be in the hospital for treatment:

 We have identified specific treatments used as routine over the long term that can reduce the chance of death from the disease.

 Folic acid helps to create new red blood cells necessary following haemolysis (destruction of the red cells).